 NCGS §130A-309.216 (c) also mandates a vertical separation requirement for CCPs used as structural fill.
 The structural fill can not be placed within four feet of the seasonal high groundwater table per NCGS §130A-309.216 (c) (4).
-The base liner system of the structural fill has been designed to be a minimum four feet above the estimated seasonal high groundwater table.
+The bottom of ash has been designed to be a minimum four feet above the estimated seasonal high groundwater table.
 The proposed design satisfies the vertical separation requirements as shown on drawings provided with the Design Hydrogeological Report included in this Permit Application.